ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 * ``abortOnFail`` determines if the restore procedure should be aborted if restore/write of a PV fails.
 * ``rollback`` determines whether to rollback if a restore/write operation fails.

-This method will obtain saved PV values from the snapshotData and restore them to the persisted values.
+This method will obtain saved PV values from the snapshot and restore them to the persisted values.
 The restore operation is synchronous with respect to each PV where each write operation will wait for at most ``writeTimeout`` ms to complete.
 PVs marked as read-only in the save set are not restored.